 After months of work, the saris are finally done!
 Please come see the installation.
-Since its November 2018 kickoff, WRAPture has worked with 12 women in Katakhali, Bangladesh and over 150 members of the community in Washington DC, including youth from Project Create, formerly homeless women, artists, furloughed federal workers, hearing-impaired individuals, and people of all ages, genders, and incomes.
+Since its November 2018 kickoff, WRAPture has worked with 12 women in Katakhali, Bangladesh and over 150 members of the community in Washington DC, including youth from Project Create, formerly homeless women, artists, furloughed federal workers, hearing-impaired individuals, domestic violence survivors, and people of all ages, genders, and incomes.
 This inclusive project ensures that all events are accessible by wheelchair, and sign language interpreters are provided as needed.

 WRAPture: Storytelling with Saris is funded by the DC Commission on the Arts and Humanities Public Art Building Communities Grant Program and is led by DC-based artist and activist Monica Jahan Bose.